 2. Feedback analytics with complex languages

 When analyzing customer feedback, identify common words or phrases that you see throughout the data.
 Search for these, and then categorize all similar responses together.
-Tools like Kapiche do this automatically for you, but you can also dump all the data into a spreadsheet and manually search and categorize data.
+Tools like Kapiche do this automatically for you, but you can also dump all the data into a spreadsheet and spend time analyzing feedback manually.

 The feedback you get from customers will always be a mixed bag.
 Some feedback is specific, making it easy to immediately determine what action you could take to satisfy that customer.
 But often feedback is too vague to be very helpful.